yubaoquan/tree-view-menu/README.md

 ## p.s.

+1. This package is developed for use case of opening single project in atom, so there may be some problems when open multiple projects or no project files in atom.
+If you happen to get any problem, please create an issue in the [this package's repo](https://github.com/yubaoquan/tree-view-menu).

+2. This package is developed under node version `8.1.2`, I used some features that maybe not available in node versions lower than `7.6` such as `async/await`(I don't want to take any polyfill code into this package).
+So make sure your node environment is at least in version `7.6`.

+## demo

-1. Because the original demo2 and demo3 images and their clearly compressed ones are so big (over 8M each) that it may not be seen directly in this page.
+Because the original demo2 and demo3 images and their clearly compressed ones are so big (over 8M each) that it may not be seen directly in this page.
 So I have to also put blurry ones to this page.
 I add the links of clearly versions as well.
 You can see the clearly version gif in [this package's repo](https://github.com/yubaoquan/tree-view-menu).

-2. This package is developed for use case of opening single project in atom, so there may be some problems when open multiple projects or no project files in atom.
-If you happen to get any problem, please create an issue in the [this package's repo](https://github.com/yubaoquan/tree-view-menu).

-## demo

 ### demo1
 ![demo1](https://raw.githubusercontent.com/yubaoquan/yubaoquan.github.io/master/images/tree-view-menu/intro1-min.gif)